Pcordova01/Security-Compliance-Incident-Simulation/scenario-1-security-controls.md

 **System and Organizations Controls (SOC type 1, SOC type 2)** <br><br>
 <img src="https://github.com/user-attachments/assets/7846932c-0973-4a9c-a417-a9fa2bb4cd9d" alt="Screenshot" width="400"/>

-User access policies are established.

-Sensitive data (PII/SPII) is confidential/private.

-Data integrity ensures the data is consistent, complete, accurate, and has been validated.

-Data is available to individuals authorized to access it.
+---

-This section is optional and can be used to provide a summary of recommendations to the IT manager regarding which controls and/or compliance best practices Botium Toys needs to implement, based on the risk posed if not implemented in a timely manner.
+This section is optional and can be used to provide a summary of recommendations to the IT manager regarding which controls and/or compliance best practices Botium Toys needs to implement, based on the risk posed if not implemented in a timely manner.<br>
-Recommendations (optional): In this section, provide recommendations, related to controls and/or compliance needs, that your IT manager could communicate to stakeholders to reduce risks to assets and improve Botium Toys’ security posture.
+**Recommendations (optional):** In this section, provide recommendations, related to controls and/or compliance needs, that your IT manager could communicate to stakeholders to reduce risks to assets and improve Botium Toys’ security posture.<br>
 Botium Toy’s current security posture has resulted in a wide attack surface that would allow for hackers to utilize a plethora of different attack vectors.
 This is the reason for its high risk score.
 To improve Botium Toy’s security posture it is recommended to implement the following changes:

 Implement Access Controls: Access to sensitive data and systems should only be provided to those necessary, follow the principle of least privilege.